freon4dsl/Freon-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/030_Typer_Definition/030_Example_Typer_Definition.md

 ## The Typer Definition of the Example Language

 Once the structure of the example language is defined, we are able to focus on the typer definition.
-Because types in ProjectIt do not reside within the AST, but are completely separate from it, we need to associate a type concept with each of our AST concepts.
+Because types in Freon do not reside within the AST, but are completely separate from it, we need to associate a type concept with each of our AST concepts.